Table of Contents

 z-index will have any effect.

-Position can have six possible values
+Position has six possible values

 static is the default value for elements.
 They stick to the normal page flow and placement properties (top, left, z-index, etc.) don't have any effect.